 When starting a business, things can easily seem overwhelming as there are many things to prepare and get done.
 Cash is the lifeblood of business and is essential to sustain its continuity and growth.

 Poor cash-flow is one of the leading causes of business failure.

 For service-based businesses, the best model would be making all payments up-front to be in control of your cash flow.
 Deposits are also a good option to secure your financial situation and avoid cash gaps.

 Even for retail, you can offer an up-front monthly payment system in return for benefits such as free delivery or discounted prices.
-This is specifically successful for products which consumers buy on a repeat basis.
+This is especially important for products which consumers buy on a repeat basis.

-This help you plan your monthly target ahead and avoid the gap between the time when you receive cash, and your financial commitments like staff salaries or stock inventory.
+This helps you plan your monthly target ahead and avoid the gap between the time when you receive cash, and your financial commitments like staff salaries or stock inventory.